Making clinical trials human for the patients who need them most

 No platform served all three stakeholder groups in one product

 Sponsors, Sites, and CROs each had distinct workflows.
 Existing tools served one group at the expense of the others.
-A platform that required separate systems for each stakeholder wasn't going to scale.
+A platform that required separate systems for each stakeholder was not going to scale.

 Patients